Welcome to The Scotland Public Library

 News from Scotland's Poet Laureate - Susan Powers

-Susan is helping the library celebrate 20 years in our glorious building with a special poetry reading on Saturday, June 7 at 10 a.m. as part of our "birthday" celebration.
+Susan helped the library celebrate 20 years in our glorious building with a special poetry reading on Saturday, June 7 as part of our "birthday" celebration.

 Susan has done readings at local libraries, attended a poetry seminar, and was awarded a two week writers residency fellowship in 2025.